ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 > You’re really *tending* the ox!

 Once they are an enclosed within a reasonable territory, such territory will inevitable contain wholesome and unwholesome pastures; this is the desirable environment [see MN 25](https://suttacentral.net/mn25/en/bodhi).
-Then trainer needs to actively tend them so they do not get into the unwholesome pastures.
-At this stage, most of the times the senses will get out of the door without the training being able to pull them back in time: that's ok, as long as they do not get to eat unwholesome grass.
+Then tamer needs to actively tend them so they do not get into the unwholesome pastures.
+At this stage, most of the times the senses will get out of the door without the taming being able to pull them back in time: that's ok, as long as they do not get to eat unwholesome grass.

 This would correspond to the subtle application of the precepts in mental actions, such as not thinking unwholesome thoughts [see MN 19](https://suttacentral.net/mn19/en/bodhi) [see MN 20](https://suttacentral.net/mn20/en/bodhi).
-This stage ends when the trainer is able to pull back the animals before they open the door.
-In other words; the trainer now is able to properly `guttadvāro` [guard the doors].
+This stage ends when the tamer is able to pull back the animals before they open the door.
+In other words; the tamer now is able to properly `guttadvāro` [guard the doors].

 [ the ox obeys the tamer if and only if the ox is grabbed by the nose by the tamer ]